Discover more about our engagements within the community

-The School of Law and Justice offers a number of options for high school students to become involved with Southern Cross University.
+The Faculty of Business, Law and Arts offers a number of options for high school students to become involved with Southern Cross University.
 For more information on any of these opportunities please email Enquire or call +61 2 6620 3800.

 Criminal Process Intensive